94aharris/af-poc/frontend/README.md

 # Assistant-UI Frontend for Backend Agenting Framework POC

-A Next.js frontend built with [assistant-ui](https://github.com/assistant-ui/assistant-ui) that integrates with a custom backend agenting framework using ExternalStoreRuntime for full control over backend integration and JWT authentication.
+A Next.js frontend built with [assistant-ui](https://github.com/assistant-ui/assistant-ui) that integrates with a custom orchestrator backend using `useLocalRuntime` and a custom `ChatModelAdapter` for seamless communication.

 ## 🚀 Quick Start